-Honours: FA Cup (2022), Premier League (2020), Champions League (2019), UEFA Super Cup (2019), FIFA Club World Cup (2019)
+Honours: FA Community Shield (2022), FA Cup (2022), Carabao Cup (2022), Premier League (2019-20), Champions League (2019), UEFA Super Cup (2019), FIFA Club World Cup (2019)

 After a 17-month spell on the sidelines, Gomez returned to action in January 2017 and then made 31 appearances in 2017-18 as Liverpool reached the Champions League final.

 An outstanding start to 2018-19 was rewarded with a new contract in December 2018, although his progress had been halted by a lower-leg fracture sustained a week before he put pen to paper.

 Gomez returned to fitness in April 2019 and featured in the quarter-finals, semi-finals and final of the Champions League as Liverpool went one better than 12 months earlier by beating Tottenham Hotspur in Madrid.